Switches | Outlets & Plugs | Ballasts | Replace Ballasts | LED Tube Lights | Troubleshooting | Basic Electricity | Misc Articles

 When a device is resting on the electrical box, the device appears sunken behind the device cover.
 This is most noticeable with outlets.

-When a device is floating (loose), it is usually being held in place by the cover.
+When a device is floating (loose), it is usually only supported by the cover.
 When an outlet is loose, it will move in and out when plugging or unplugging a load.
 A floating outlet can cause the cover to crack.

-When the device tabs do not rest against the wall properly, electrical spacers should be added.
-These spacers can be adjusted to the space between the front of the electrical box and the front of the wall.
+When device tabs do not rest against the wall properly, electrical spacers should be added.
+There are 3 basic types of outlet spacers.

 Device tabs properly resting on wall